fvilmos/simpleAstar/README.md

 ### About

-Simple A* path finding algorithm implementation for 2D points and 3D point clouds.
+Simple A* pathfinding algorithm implementation, for 2D points and 3D point clouds.

 <p align="center">
 <img src="./data/Astar_2D.png" alt="300" width="300"></a>